JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

   ** HTTP-Basic for Basic HTTP Authentication
   ** HTTP-NTLM for NTLM HTTP Authentication

 You can also provide some properties for each authentication module depending on the module type.
-Each property is specified as the <property> tag inside the corresponding <auth-module> tag.
-Each <property> tag must contain the key attribute with a property key.
-The property value is specified as the text inside the <property> tag.
+Each property is specified as the &lt;property&gt; tag inside the corresponding &lt;auth-module&gt; tag.
+Each &lt;property&gt; tag must contain the key attribute with a property key.
+The property value is specified as the text inside the &lt;property&gt; tag.

 Also, TeamCity plugins can provide additional authentication modules.
 The server restart is NOT needed after editing this file.
 The changes will be reflected in the Web UI.